-At my age, death and the realization of how few days I have left reminds me daily of how perishable this body is.
+At my age, the realization of how few days I have left reminds me daily of how perishable this body is.

 I know we definitely are eternal, everlasting, forever.